-Cody Hall on Scott Hall and Being A Second Generation Star
+Cody Hall and Scott Hall

 Cody Hall is the son of the late WWE Legend Scott Hall.
 Hall passed away earlier this years after a lifelong battle with alcohol, leaving the wrestling world in shock after his death.